ftonneau/repeat-char.kak/README.md

 ----------
 ```

 and this shorter ruler will become the new default.
-Finally, to replace the 10
+Finally, if you type `*` and
-hyphens by 10 asterisks, type `*` and ENTER after the hotkey:
+press ENTER after the hotkey, the default ruler will be a ruler of 10 asterisks:

 ```
 **********